 At the time of writing, the Snapdragon 720G, Snapdragon 765, Snapdragon 662, and Snapdragon 460 come with official support for NavIC.
 While the Snapdragon 865 has the required hardware, it needs a firmware upgrade in order to support NavIC, which will come out in April this year.
 This just means that these chipsets have integrated support for NavIC.

 Which phones have support for NavIC?

 While Realme claims to have gotten NavIC to work on the Realme X50 Pro 5G, it is patchy and does not work all the time.
 The full support should technically be coming with Qualcomm’s firmware in April.
-Both Realme and Xiaomi are expected to launch devices with the Snapdragon 720G chipset very soon and they would be one of the first devices to officially support NavIC.
+Both Realme and Xiaomi are expected to launch devices with the Snapdragon 720G chipset very soon, and they would be one of the first devices to support NavIC officially.
 We will keep updating this section as and when more devices with NavIC support are launched.

-We hope your questions regarding NavIC are answered and you have a better understanding about what NavIC is and how it works and if it truly is a better alternative to GPS.
+We hope your questions regarding NavIC are answered and you have a better understanding of what NavIC is and how it works, and if it truly is a better alternative to GPS.
 If you have any further questions, you can reach out to us on Twitter @TechPP and we will be glad to help you.